clickbar/eslint-config/.changeset/fuzzy-toys-cough.md

 ---
-'@clickbar/eslint-config-typescript': feat
+'@clickbar/eslint-config-typescript': minor
 ---

-Use TypeScript projectService for modern tsconfig resolution and better performance
+Use TypeScript `projectService` for modern tsconfig resolution and better performance